Dmitry321/unetlab-tricks/README.md

                    NC:value="vnc">
     <NC:handlerProp RDF:resource="urn:scheme:handler:vnc"/>
 </RDF:Description>`
+2a.
+Optional set in firefox about:config
+`keyword.enabled;false`
 3. Open firefox again and try to open vnc://test in address bar, then see step 5 above.
+4. Optional set in firefox about:config